kblockchain/Able/doc/build-osx.md

 Other commands:
 -------

-    ./src/pivxd -daemon # Starts the pivx daemon.
+    ./src/abled -daemon # Starts the able daemon.
-    ./src/pivx-cli --help # Outputs a list of command-line options.
+    ./src/able-cli --help # Outputs a list of command-line options.
-    ./src/pivx-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/able-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----